Revised schedule as of September 10, 2020

 Cost and Registration Information

-This event will be free and open to the public, but registration in advance will be required.
-Registration will open by September 1, 2020, with details to follow.
+This event will be free and open to the public, but advance registration will be required.
+Visit the Newberry website for more information.

 Neighborhood, Community, and Place in Early Modern London